MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-validation-trace.md

 ms.custom: bap-template
 ms.service: dynamics365-business-central
 ---

-# Analyzing Environment Validation Telemetry
+# Analyzing environment validation telemetry

 [!INCLUDE[component](../developer/includes/online_only.md)]

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-Non-compatible 3rd party apps (per-tenant extensions) can block upgrades to next major version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] if they cannot compile on that version.
+Noncompatible third party apps (per-tenant extensions) can block upgrades to next major version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] if they can't compile on that version.
 In the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service, we proactively validate all environments regularly against the next release.
-If an environment is not ready to be updated, then we send an email to the administrator and starting from September 2023, we also emit telemetry on these validations.
+If an environment isn't ready to be updated, then we send an email to the administrator and starting from September 2023, we also emit telemetry on these validations.

-With this telemetry, partners can monitor environments for the customers and setup alerts so that they know up front which customers will need help prior to updating to the next major version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+With this telemetry, partners can monitor environments for the customers and setup alerts so that they know up front which customers need help prior to updating to the next major version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

-Failed operations result in a trace log entry that includes a reason for the failure.
+Failed operations result in a tracelog entry that includes a reason for the failure.

 The validation flow is as follows: